 Governance and Culture

-The Group has defined organisation tone to reinforce enterprise risk management culture, including ethical values, desired behaviors and risk appetite.
-Sound organisational structure is established to delegate business functions to respective business units within limits set by head office management or Executive Directors in the pursuit of the Group’s strategy and business objective.
+The Group has reinforced enterprise risk management culture, including ethical values, desired behaviours and risk appetite.
+Sound organisational structure is established to delegate business functions to respective business units within limits set by the head office management or Executive Directors in the pursuit of the Group’s strategy and business objective.

 Strategy and Objective-setting

-The Board meets on a regular basis to discuss and agree on business strategies, plans and budgets prepared by individual business units.
-The board considers business context and risk implications while establishing the strategies to ensure that the Group’s strategies align, support and integrate with the defined vision and mission.
+The Board meets on a regular basis to discuss and agree on business strategies, plans and budgets prepared by management.
+The Board considers business context and risk implications when establishing strategies to ensure that they align, support and integrate with the defined vision and mission.

 The Group identifies, assesses and prioritises the risks that are most relevant to the Group’s success according to their likelihood and impacts.
-Based on risk assessment, mitigation plans are developed and implemented by individual business units.
-The result of this process is summarised and reported to the Board annually.
+Based on the risk assessment, mitigation plans or controls enhancement are developed and implemented by individual business units.
+The result of this process is reported to the Board by the RMC annually.

 Review and Revision

-The Group continuously reviews the Group’s risk framework in light of substantial changes and pursues improvements of enterprise risk management.
+The Group continuously reviews its risk framework in light of substantial changes and pursues improvements of enterprise risk management.

 Information, Communication, and Reporting

-The Group encourages obtaining and sharing information, from both internal and external sources, which flows up, down and across the Group.
-Information systems, channels and reporting tools are established to support enterprise risk management communications in the Group.
+The Group encourages obtaining and sharing information, from both internal and external sources, which flows up, down and across the organisation.
+Information systems, channels and reporting tools are established and regularly upgraded to support enterprise risk management communications of the Group.

 Annual Assessment of Risk and Internal Controls

 The mitigating controls of the Group’s risks are reviewed and tested periodically by the RMC.
 The frequency of testing of individual internal controls is by reference to the ranking of the underlying risk areas and the strategy of the Group.
-With the assistance of appropriate staff members from other departments, internal controls testing on the selected controls takes place annually.
+The Group adopts a peer review format in its annual testing of internal controls by appointing appropriate staff members auditing selected controls of departments other than their own.

 Effectiveness of the Risk Management and Internal Control Systems

-The RMC reports at least twice a year to the Audit Committee which regularly assesses the effectiveness of risk management and internal control systems as the Group develops.
+The RMC reports at least twice a year to the Audit Committee which regularly assesses the effectiveness of the risk management and internal control systems as the Group develops.
 Such systems are crucial for the fulfillment of the Group’s business objectives.
-The Audit Committee reviews how management designs, implements and monitors those systems, the findings, recommendations and follow-up procedures of the annual assessment, as well as management’s confirmation on the effectiveness of the Group’s risk management and internal control systems, and reports to the Board annually.
+The Audit Committee reviews how management designs, implements and monitors those systems, the findings, recommendations and follow-up procedures of the annual risk assessment and internal controls testing, as well as the Group’s risk register and management’s confirmation on the effectiveness of the Group’s risk management and internal control systems, and reports to the Board annually.

-In respect of the year ended 31 December 2017, the Board, with confirmation from management, considered the risk management and internal control systems effective and adequate.
+In respect of the year ended 31 December 2019, the Board, with confirmation from management, considers the risk management and internal control systems effective and adequate.
 No significant areas of concern were identified.